micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-47-rashi_en.md

 <b>Yaakov lived.</b> Why is this portion [of the Torah] completely closed?
 This is because once our father Yaakov died the eyes and hearts of Israel were “closed” because of the hardships of the bondage for they [the Egyptians] began to subjugate them.
 An alternate explanation: Because he [Yaakov] wished to reveal the End and it was “closed” [concealed] from him.
 [This appears] in Bereishis Rabbah.

 ### passuk 29
 <b>The days of Yisrael’s death drew near.</b> Everyone of whom it is said that his “days drew near” did not attain the age of his fathers.
-(Yitzchak lived 180 years and Yaakov 147 years.
+(Yitzchok lived 180 years and Yaakov 147 years.
 Concerning Dovid, it states “drew near”; his father lived 400 years whereas he lived 70 years.)
-<b>And he called for his son Yossef.</b> The one who had it in his power to do.
+<b>And he called for his son Yoseif.</b> The one who had it in his power to do.
 <b>Place your hand.</b> And take an oath.
 <b>Kindly and truthfully.</b> Kindness that is done with the dead is considered true kindness for one does not anticipate remuneration.
 <b>Please, do not bury me in Egypt.</b> [Because] its soil will ultimately become lice (which will crawl beneath my body).
 Also, because the dead [who are buried] outside of Eretz Yisrael will be resurrected only by suffering the pain of rolling through underground tunnels.
 Also, so that the Egyptians not make a deity of me.
 From Bereishis Rabbah.